Despair

 Maria Bashkirtseva's Art Style

-As a painter, Bashkirtseva drew inspiration from her friend Jules Bastien-Lepage's admiration for realism and naturalism.
+As a painter, Bashkirtseff drew inspiration from her friend Jules Bastien-Lepage's admiration for realism and naturalism.
 While Bastien-Lepage was inspired by nature, Bashkirtseva looked to the urban environment for her subject matter.

 She created an impressive, though relatively conventional, body of work.
 Her painted and graphic works are mainly genre and portrait pieces that reveal the world of Parisian suburbs, depicting the everyday lives of working women, servants, homeless children, and schoolchildren.
 A smaller portion includes landscapes, still lifes, and rare works on biblical or historical themes.